MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - Fixed configuration of the Java heap size using :ref:`option_java_heap`.
 The legacy ``core.memory.javaheapsum.size`` option is not more supported.
 - Fixed :ref:`option_immortal_heap` default value when running a Standalone Application using MMM.
 - Fixed stop of the HIL Engine if Simulator was terminated before the connection is established.
+- Fixed load of the Mock classes in the classpath order (left-to-right).

 SOAR
 ~~~~